aragon/protocol-backend/packages/server/README.md

 ### Keys

-This repo needs the private key to be defined as a envrionment variable `PRIVATE_KEY`.
+This repo needs the private key to be defined as a environment variable `PRIVATE_KEY`.

 Also email verification requires JWT private key `EMAIL_JWT_PRIVATE_KEY`.
 This can be generated with `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`